 Model 2: Fixed price model

 In the case of smaller projects such as marketing website design, the fixed price model can work.
-Still, for longer UI/UX design projects such as software design, App design, it is advisable to engage agency on the retainer model.
-In such cases, requirements evolve with time; and the fixed model becomes a constraint for the project.
+For longer UI/UX design projects such as software design, App design, it is advisable to engage agency on the retainer model.
+In this kind of design, requirements evolve with time; and the fixed model becomes a constraint for the project.

-Below are the good design management practices which can help you to:
+Good design management practices can help you to:

 Reduce the agency's working number of hours

-Reduce iteration (a quick fact, iteration adds up to 40% extra on the invoicing)
+Reduce iteration (Iteration adds up to 40% extra on the invoicing)

 Faster decision making, therefore, faster handover